Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Prompt Templates

-We present the prompt here.
-There are two types of prompts.
-One type directly asks the model to output an answer, such as A, B, C, D, or N. The other type follows the GRPO thinking format, outputting the chains of thought process and the final answer.
-In all of our experiments, we use the following two types of prompts: CoT Format (highlighted in red) and Direct Format (highlighted in blue).
+We present all the prompts here, including weakly-supervised CoT prompt, answer-driven CoT prompt, and training and testing CoT prompts.
+There are two types of training and testing CoT prompts.
+One type directly asks the model to output an answer.
+The other type follows the GRPO thinking format, outputting the chains of thought process and the final answer.
+In all of our training and testing experiments, we use the following two types of prompts: CoT Format (highlighted in red) and Direct Format (highlighted in blue).